0x00002a/cinc/README.md

 If you want to run the game under gamescope or anything else which would usually act as a wrapper make sure cinc is the **last** executable in the pile.
-It depends on being passed the exact command to run the game itself (i.e. NOT gamescope running the game) in order to do various parts of it's platform and sync paths detection.
+It depends on being passed the exact command to run the game itself (i.e. NOT gamescope running the game) in order to do various parts of its platform and sync paths detection.

 e.g. to run a game under steam with gamescope and cinc: